-This Course will reinforce why certain diagnostic tests, observations and procedures are undertaken to confirm or eliminate potential clinical problems.
-You will be asked a series of questions throughout the case study that will assist you with this and your learning.
+As you move through the case study, you’ll be able to confirm or eliminate potential clinical problems.
+You will be asked a series of questions throughout the Course that will guide your learning.

-- The importance of holistic assessment
+- The importance of holistic assessment;

-- Differences between venous and arterial insufficiency
+- Differences between venous and arterial insufficiency;

-- Assessment tools
+- Assessment tools;

-- Patient treatment and education
+- Patient treatment and education.

+We use critical thinking skills and professional judgment on a daily basis in our practice.
 It is important that we continue to revise and strengthen these skills to ensure that we are able to recognise deteriorating patients and changes to conditions in a timely manner.